 Antique Wood Hearts

-We adore this antique-style heart inspired by the crafty mom behind Fireflies and Mud Pies.
-Your kids can make one using paint, antiquing medium, a wood heart, and twine.
+While not for the faint of heart (see what we did there?), we adore this DIY Valentine's Day gift from Fireflies and Mud Pies.
+Your kids can make one using paint, an antiquing medium, a wood heart, and twine.

 Colorful Sun Catchers